 Public funding/legal aid is administered by the Legal Aid Agency (LAA).
 The LAA deals with both criminal and civil legal aid (family proceedings are civil proceedings).
 It also runs the Civil Legal Advice service which gives those eligible, help with some family related (and other) problems.

 Levels of Assistance

-This level of assistance involves a fixed fee being awarded to a solicitor for work carried out.
+Legal help involves a fixed fee being awarded to a solicitor for work carried out.
 Legal help allows a person to initially gain advice from a solicitor on a family law matter.
-This level would cover an initial meeting or a telephone call.
-This level does not cover the issue of court proceedings.
-This is the lowest level of assistance which can be administered.
+This level would cover an initial meeting or a telephone call, and negotiations with the other side.
+This level does not cover court proceedings.
+Legal help is the minimum level of assistance which can be administered.

-- Family Help (lower)
+Family Help (lower form)

-- Family Help (higher)
+Family Help (higher)

 This allows for a solicitor to be paid an hourly rate for the work they carry out, and covers where proceedings are issued between the parties.
 The higher level is only used when proceedings are absolutely necessary and all other attempts have been made to resolve the dispute.
 To qualify, there must be reasonable grounds to start proceedings.